stephengineer/stephengineer.github.io/README.md

 # Stephen Wang - Personal Website

-A modern, responsive personal website showcasing my work as a Machine Learning Engineer & AI Researcher.
+A modern, responsive personal website showcasing my work as a Research Scientist & AI Engineer.
 Built with Vue 3 and Vite for optimal performance and developer experience.

 ## 🌟 Live Demo